Building & Benchmarking TidesDB

 Small Workload (Default)

-cmake -B buildcmake --build build./build/tidesdb_benchMedium Workload
+cmake -B buildcmake --build build --clean-first --verbose./build/tidesdb_benchMedium Workload

 cmake -B build \ -DBENCH_NUM_OPERATIONS=1000 \ -DBENCH_NUM_SEEK_OPS=100 \ -DBENCH_NUM_THREADS=4 \ -DBENCH_KEY_PATTERN=random

-cmake --build build./build/tidesdb_benchLarge Workload with Zipfian Distribution
+cmake --build build --clean-first --verbose./build/tidesdb_benchLarge Workload with Zipfian Distribution

 cmake -B build \ -DBENCH_NUM_OPERATIONS=100000 \ -DBENCH_NUM_SEEK_OPS=10000 \ -DBENCH_KEY_SIZE=32 \ -DBENCH_VALUE_SIZE=512 \ -DBENCH_NUM_THREADS=8 \ -DBENCH_KEY_PATTERN=zipfian

-cmake --build build./build/tidesdb_benchStress Test with No Compression
+cmake --build build --clean-first --verbose./build/tidesdb_benchStress Test with No Compression

 cmake -B build \ -DBENCH_NUM_OPERATIONS=10000000 \ -DBENCH_KEY_SIZE=128 \ -DBENCH_VALUE_SIZE=4096 \ -DBENCH_NUM_THREADS=16 \ -DBENCH_ENABLE_COMPRESSION=0 \ -DBENCH_ENABLE_BLOOM_FILTER=0 \ -DBENCH_KEY_PATTERN=sequential

-cmake --build build./build/tidesdb_benchTesting Different Compression Algorithms
+cmake --build build --clean-first --verbose./build/tidesdb_benchTesting Different Compression Algorithms

-# LZ4 (fastest)cmake -B build -DBENCH_COMPRESSION_ALGORITHM=COMPRESS_LZ4
+# LZ4 (default, good balance)cmake -B build -DBENCH_COMPRESSION_ALGORITHM=TDB_COMPRESS_LZ4

-# Snappy (balanced)cmake -B build -DBENCH_COMPRESSION_ALGORITHM=COMPRESS_SNAPPY
+# Snappy (balanced)cmake -B build -DBENCH_COMPRESSION_ALGORITHM=TDB_COMPRESS_SNAPPY

 The benchmark displays